 The Trigger determines if the memory requires a GO button press, runs automatically, or runs at a specified time.
 Memories with timecode triggers are triggered by an incoming SMPTE or MIDI timecode signal (Frog Box).

-The default fade times, LTP actions, dwell time and trigger are adjustable in the Desk Setup section of Super User.
+The default fade times, LTP actions, dwell time and trigger are adjustable in the Desk Setup section of Super User (see page 6-2 for details).

 Scene Memories